 WHAT SUCCESSFUL HSOC MAJORS DO:

-- They know what each of these means: core courses, HSOC electives, concentration courses and capstones.
+- They know what counts for each of these: core courses, HSOC electives, concentration courses and capstones.

-- They know the rules for the capstone, and the difference between the capstone and the thesis.
+- They know the rules for the capstone, and the difference between the capstone and a senior thesis.

 - They know how to petition courses for their concentrations.